AMEERKOTTA/program_in_python/README.md

 # learn_python_masterclass_udemy
-In this masterclass there are detailed explanations about basic python programming
+In this masterclass there are detailed explanations about basic python programming.
 1. **Section 1 : Course Introduction**
 2. **Section 2 : Install and Setup**
 3. **Section 3 : Stepping into the World of Python**